-- sixteen networked computers and four computers dedicated to the online catalog. - a computerized training room with 28 networked computers, an instructor's computer and overhead projection, video, television and satellite downlink. - conference rooms for individual and group study.
+- sixteen networked computers and four computers dedicated to the online catalog.

+- a computerized training room with 28 networked computers, an instructor's computer and overhead projection, video, television and satellite downlink.

+- conference rooms for individual and group study.

 - resource support for courses.

 - an enclosed quiet study area.

 - networked study carrels.

 - photocopy and microform machines.

-- five laptops with wireless network capability, available for loan within the library.

-- the Education Resource Center.

-- an art gallery spotlighting New England artists.
+- seven laptops with wireless network capability, available for loan within the library. - the Education Resource Center. - the Pantano Art Gallery spotlighting New England artists.